-- b.
+- a.
 Pull out an empty disk tray.
-Pull the lever handle outwards to remove the carrier from the enclosure. - c.
-Place the hard drive in the disk tray.
+Press the tray latch downwards to release the tray.
+Pull the handle outwards to remove the carrier from the enclosure. - b.
+Take off the bracket before installing hard drive.

-d.
-Install the mounting screws on the bottom part to secure the drive in the disk tray.
+- c.
+Place the hard drive in the disk tray. - d.
+Install the mounting screws on each side to secure the drive in the tray.